 Characteristics of Phosphate include:

-Oxygen is the needed mineral in the soil for the aeration and survival of the aerobic micro-organisms.
+Oxygen is the mineral that is required in the soil for the aeration and survival of the aerobic microorganisms.

 For more information about the chemicals needed in plant growth, go to www.aglabs.com.